valtterikonen/Web-Dev/README.md

-All the weekly activities & reflection journal could be found in their own branches.
+All the weekly activities & reflection journal could be found from their own branches.